Externoak/Ansible-Network/README.md

 # Ansible-Network

 Vagrant + Ansible to automatically display the network shown with all the included services.
-All the machines have netdata installed to monitor all services and usage for each of them one.
+All the machines have netdata installed to monitor all services and usage for each one of them.

 ![alt tag](https://i.gyazo.com/e76d140832982c61365daa4f7f35436e.png)